pabloagustinpace/public-projects/README.md

 - Detailed documentation
 - Example outputs

-## Data Structures
+## Algorithm Implementation
-Navigate to the `data_structures` directory for projects focusing on algorithmic solutions and efficient data management.
+Navigate to the `Algorithm` directory for projects focusing on algorithmic solutions and efficient data management.
 Here, you'll see:
 - Implementations of complex data structures
 - Optimization techniques
 - Real-world applications